The research

 2× longer

 water-heater life when sediment is flushed annually.
+Same math applies to HVAC, roofs, and appliances.

 Source: U.S. Dept. of Energy